chron.ars: Build ARSTAN Chronology

 The ARSTAN chronology builds on the residual chronology but returns a re-whitened chronology where the pooled AR coefficients from the multivariate autoregressive modeling are reintroduced.
 See references for details.

-Once the AR order is determined an AR(p) model is fit using either ar via the Yule-Walker method or by arima via conditional-sum-of-squares to find starting values, then maximum likelihood.
+Once the AR order is determined an AR(p) model is fit to each series using either ar via the Yule-Walker method or by arima via conditional-sum-of-squares to find starting values, then maximum likelihood.
 It is possible that the model will not converge in which case a warning is produced.
 The AR fitting is determined via prewhitenMethod and defaults to using ar.

 Value